NikolaVk/battleship-wars/README.md

 - ## Deployment

 This project was made using Gitpod and Github.
-This project has some secure information which is why an run.py file was used

 - ### Instructions Making a Local Clone